 Can online sports bets be placed from anywhere?

 It depends on the state.
-In many states, regardless of whether you’ve registered in person or remotely, mobile sports bets can be placed from anywhere: Your living room, at Buffalo Wild Wings, the bathroom, etc.
+In many states, regardless of whether you’ve registered in person or remotely, mobile sports bets can be placed from anywhere: your living room, at Buffalo Wild Wings, the bathroom, etc.

-Some states however only allow mobile sports bets to be placed on casino premises (or another licensed gaming facility like a tavern).
+Some states only allow mobile sports bets to be placed on casino premises (or another licensed gaming facility like a tavern).
 The state is able to enforce this policy through geofencing technology.
 Basically, the location function on your phone has to be turned on to place a wager, and the app detects where you are located.
-You must also be located in the state where you are placing the bet.
+You must also be located within the state where you are placing the bet.
 In other words, you can’t book a bet at an NJ online sportsbook if you’re hanging out in New York.

 What markets/bet formats are available?